 The most significant development came in the nineteenth century, especially in Graubünden and around Lake Geneva.
-In 1848 the country had no less than 350 registered and recognized bathhouses/clinics and water sources.
-Thomas Mann, Victor Hugo or Léon Tolstoi made it the subject of their novels.
+In 1848, the country had no less than 350 registered and recognized bathhouses/clinics and water sources.
+Thomas Mann, Victor Hugo and Léon Tolstoi made it the subject of their novels.

 The concept of luxury clinics dates from this period.
 The wealthy bourgeoisie and the (high) aristocracy from Europe and America visited them in large numbers until the First World War.